PlummerNL/Q-D-Local-Storage/README.md

 Next follow these steps:

 1. Create a table of all of your settings keys (including the keys for weather info and other web info)
-2. Copy your current receive message event to the doSettings function
+2. Copy your current receive message event to the doSettings function and simplify as in the example code
-3.
+3. Add the getLocalStorage function
+4. Call the getLocalStorage() somewhere outside any function in your code

+Thats about it.
+The value you store can be anything, a string, number or a JSON object with weather data or other web provided data.